Gilbert Seidu Iddi: Chief Executive Officer SADA

 In September 2011, Iddi was appointed by President John Evans Atta Mills as chief executive officer of the Savanna Accelerated Development Authority (SADA), Seidu Iddi was appointed to that role based on the advice from SADA governing board upon a recommendation through the Public Services Commission after he excelled in a competitive interview.
 He served in that role until 2013 when he was relieved of his duties by John Dramani Mahama and replaced with Charles Abugre.

 Personal life

 Iddi is a devout Muslim.
-Married with 5 children.
+He is married with 5 children.